dmbarbour/wikilon/docs/ABCRT.md

 * scientific computing on very large data sets
 * graphics processing with meshes and textures

-In such cases we might wish to surpass a limited 4GB arena, or at least reduce memory pressure.
-External resources are simplest in context of *binaries*, or other arrays of fixed-width objects.
+In such cases we might wish to surpass our limited 4GB arena, or reduce memory pressure.
+External resources are both simplest and most useful in context of *binaries*, or other arrays of fixed-width objects.
 We can transparently leverage list-processing accelerators for indexing, slicing, and updates.
-We can support both shared, read-only resources and owned, read-write resources.
-We can atomically take ownership if possible otherwise copy-on-write.
+In terms of representation, external binaries could be modeled as a new tagged buffer type within an array.
+We'll need to consider external sharing and ownership issues.

-In terms of representation, external binaries could be modeled as arrays of yet another type.
+Texts probably don't need the same high performance treatment as scientific data and graphics processing, but we could externalize them.
+For ad-hoc ABC values, stowage is the better option: we really need accelerators, cheap copies, and predictable sizes to leverage external storage.

 All candidates for external representation are accelerated models.
 External data resources are wasted without accelerators.
 If we cannot access and update the data without all the intermittent dataplumbing, we might as well use normal stowage.
-Texts probably don't need the same high performance treatment as scientific data and graphics processing, but we could externalize them.

 If we externalize code resources, we'll keep a local copy of the stack of quoted data.
 This essentially becomes a specialized block representation, keeping the interpreted code and/or compiled native code in a separate arena.

 ## Par/Seq Parallelism